zix99/rare/README.md

 DESCRIPTION:
    Summarizes the extracted data as a 2D data table.
-    The key is provided in the expression, and should be separated by a tab \t character or via {tab a b} Where a is the column header, and b is the row
+    The key is provided in the expression, and should be separated by a tab \x00 character or via {$ a b} Where a is the column header, and b is the row

 OPTIONS:
    --follow, -f                 Read appended data as file grows